ratwolfzero/hopalong_python/README.md

 Chunked version:
 Version with breaking computations into chunks to optimize memory management, thus avoiding memory swap RAM--SSD.
 Increase in speed.
-The computing time with high number of iterations (num) now increases proportionally to the number of iterations, which corresponds to the expected behavior
+The computing time with very high number of iterations (num) now increases proportionally to the number of iterations, which corresponds to the expected behavior.
+However this version works also fine with less iterations.

 Performance optimization by using the Numba @njit (nopython=true) decorator for trajectory calculation, trajectory image population etc.